dubiZA/ndp_cap_casting/README.md

 To use the deployed Heroku app, use https://ndp-casting-agency.herokuapp.com/

+## Authentication and Authorization Details
+Valid JWTs are included in the setup.sh file in this repo.
+Tokens have a maximum validity of 24 hours and these tokens in the setup.sh file are as close to that as possible. *NOTE for Udacity Graders: Please use the tokens in the setup.sh file with the sample curl commands in each endpoint reference.
+Make sure to substitute the necessary parameters in the curl commands for the heroku URL, client_token, etc.*

+The endpoints each require authentication and authorization to interact with.
+There are three roles designed to work with the API
+1. Casting Assistant
+    1. Can get actors and movies
+2. Casting Director
+    1. Same as Casting Assistant
+    2. Can POST a new actor
+    3. Can DELETE an actor
+    4. Can PATCH actors or movies
+3. Casting Producer
+    1. Same as Casting Director
+    2. Can POST a new movie
+    3. Can DELETE a movie

+A JWT with the requisite permissions is required to interact with each endpoint in the application.

 ## Errors

 Clients should expect to recieve one of several types of HTTP error response codes if something goes wrong or a request is not correctly submitted.
 Error response messages are returned as JSON.
 Response codes include: